rkmoropane/git-basic-exercises/README.md

 This is the readMe text file for the git-basic-exercises' project. :)
-This is the third commit attempt on this file.
-Thank You.
-GoodBye! :)
+This is the readMe text file inside milkshake-flavours branch...
+You added flavours of milkshake according to your preference.
+GoodBYE.
+Thank YOU:)